 Being born outside the United States to one parent who is a U.S. citizen, and another parent who is a citizen of another country.

 Becoming a naturalized U.S. citizen while maintaining citizenship in another country.

 Regaining citizenship in a country of origin after having become a naturalized U.S. citizen.

 If you hold multiple passports, it is important to keep those documents current and to use them appropriately in each country.
 You should also keep yourself apprised of citizenship requirements, such as tax obligations.
 If you do not fulfill your duties as a citizen to each country, you may be legally liable for those omissions.

 Recognition of Dual Citizenship in the U.S.

 The United States does not formally recognize dual citizenship.
-However, it also does not taken any stand against it, either legally or politically.
+However, it also has not taken any stand against it, either legally or politically.
 Typically, no American will forfeit his or her citizenship by undertaking the responsibilities of citizenship in another country.
 This is true even if the responsibilities include traveling with a foreign passport, voting in another country's election, or running for and/or serving in public office of another country.
-In most cases, it is unimportant to the United States whether another country also claims you as a citizen.
+In most cases, it is unimportant to U.S. authorities whether another country also claims you as a citizen.